-Cystic fibrosis is a disease affecting the lungs and digestive system.
-Learn more about cystic fibrosis (CF), including its symptoms, treatment options and how it's diagnosed.
+Cystic fibrosis (CF) is a genetic disease that affects your lungs and digestive system.
+Learn more about what causes CF and how it is treated.

 The pancreas is a vital organ that helps the body to digest food and control blood sugar levels.
 Read about the role of the pancreas and how to keep it healthy.

 Vitamin D is important for bone health.
 A vitamin D blood test checks the level of 25-hydroxy-vitamin D in your blood – find out more here.

 Vitamin K deficiency

 Vitamin K deficiency can stop your blood from clotting properly and weaken your bones.
 Read more about how to prevent and treat vitamin K deficiency.